If you've always dreamt of being a successful small business owner, then you should consider owning a vending machine business.

 You can always go for brand-new vending machines if you don’t like used and refurbished ones.
 What makes brand-new vending machines is that they certainly won’t require a lot of maintenance and won’t be hot to the eyes of health inspectors.

 Places, where you can get brand-new vending machines at great prices, are DiscountVending, Vending.com, and Southern Equipment Sales.
-By the way, tested and

 All states require vending machine operators to secure a license or permit.
 You need to submit these application requirements: